Find Affordable College Courses

 About 67% of the students majoring in natural resources and conservation at the school are women while 33% are male.

-Keweenaw Bay Ojibwa Community College ranked #6 on this year’s Most Popular Natural Resources & Conservation Associate Degree Schools in Michigan list.
+Keweenaw Bay Ojibwa Community College came in at #6 in this year’s edition of the Most Popular Natural Resources & Conservation Associate Degree Schools in Michigan ranking.
 Located in the remote area of Baraga, KBOCC is a public school with a small student population.

 #6